pytorch/serve/kubernetes/README.md

   efs-provisioner-1596010253-6c459f95bb-v68bm   1/1     Running   0          109s
   ```

+ Update `templates/efs_pv_claim.yaml` - `resources.request.storage` with the size of your PVC claim based on the size of the models you plan to use.
 Now run, ```kubectl apply -f templates/efs_pv_claim.yaml```.
 This would also create a pod named `pod/model-store-pod` with PersistentVolume mounted so that we can copy the MAR / config files in the same folder structure described above.